 - 1. Approaches difficult situations with honesty and integrity. - 2.
 Articulates reasoning in ethical decision-making and conducts self ethically in all professional activities. - 3.
 Anticipates and resolves ethical dilemmas as they arise and utilizes consultation and relevant literature to clarify issues. - 4.
 Acts consistently with APA Ethical Principles of Psychologists; ASPPB Code of Conduct; and state, local, university, and agency policies and procedures. - 5.
 Consults appropriately with colleagues, supervisors, and experts regarding ethical challenges. - 6.
 Knows when and with whom to request consultation in working with diverse clients. - 7.
 Practices within the limits of competence while appropriately expanding skills in increasingly complex situations with a greater degree of independence. - 8.
-Maintains timely documentation of intake reports, case notes, and termination summaries in a professional manner consistent with UCC policies and professional standards. - 9.
+Maintains timely documentation of initial consultation reports, case notes, and termination summaries in a professional manner consistent with UCC policies and professional standards. - 9.
 Establishes appropriate structure in supervision, maintains appropriate boundaries, and differentiates supervision from psychotherapy. - 10.
-Regularly reviews and signs clinical documentation (e.g., intake reports, case notes) of supervisees. - 11.
+Regularly reviews and signs clinical documentation (e.g., initial consultation reports, case notes) of supervisees. - 11.
 Identifies and addresses ethical issues in supervision. - 12.
 Articulates the possible ethical dilemmas arising in outreach and consultation service delivery and describes strategies to deal appropriately with them.

-- Active participation in orientation, clinical team meetings, Ethics Seminar, Professional Standards and Licensing Seminar, and other training seminars regarding ethical decisionmaking and professional practice as a developing psychology intern - Engage in weekly supervision and consultation as needed regarding professional practice within ethical guidelines and legal standards
+- Active participation in orientation; clinical team meetings; Ethics Seminar; Professional Standards, Licensing and Credentialing Seminar; and other training seminars regarding ethical decision-making and professional practice as a developing psychology intern - Engage in weekly supervision and consultation as needed regarding professional practice within ethical guidelines and legal standards